yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ## Adding score

 The little monster makes a great effort to collect the stars.
-But how come it receive no reward?
+But how come it receives no reward?
 Now, let's add the logic and display of scoring when collecting stars.

 ### Adding a score label（Label）